 Farmiga gained more attention and recognition for her work for the role of Daphne Handlova in 15 Minutes (2001), in which she starred opposite Robert De Niro and Edward Burns.
-She also appeared in Dust (2001), Show White (2001), Love in the Time of Money (2002) and Dummy (2002) before winning the role of Alex Cross in UC: Undercover, an NBC series, which was unfortunately cancelled after 11 episodes.
+She also appeared in Dust (2001), Snow White (2001), Love in the Time of Money (2002) and Dummy (2002) before winning the role of Alex Cross in UC: Undercover, an NBC series, which was unfortunately cancelled after 11 episodes.

 Vera next appeared in Niki Caro’s The Vintner’s Luck (2009), a film that examines the trials and tribulations experienced by a 19th century winemaker.
 She starred in Jaume Collet-Serra’s mystery thriller Orphan together with Peter Sarsgaard as a husband and wife who adopt a 9-year-old girl – who is not nearly as innocent as she claims to be.
 The film received mixed reviews but, as usual, Farmiga’s performance stood out to the critics.
 Times magazine wrote that Farmiga “becomes more convincing as the story unfolds.
 By the end, she has you in the palm of her hand.”
 2009 ended on a career high note for Vera as she starred opposite George Clooney and Anna Kendrick in Up in the Air.
 The character, Alex, turned out to be one of Farmiga’s favorite roles.
 “It’s a very masculine kind of feminine desire, which I found appealing,” she said.
 “She doesn’t temper her desires at all.
 She makes clear her needs and expects to have the world accommodate them.
-It’s not a character we often see on-screen, and when we do, more often that not she’s bereft of dignity.
+It’s not a character we often see on-screen, and when we do, more often than not she’s bereft of dignity.
 So that was cool.”
 The Jason Reitman directed comedy-drama was very well received by the critics and audiences alike and turned out to be one of Farmiga’s biggest box office successes.
 Not only this but Farmiga’s turn as the ambiguous Alex was a huge hit.
-In 2010, she received an Academy Award nomination for Best Supporting Actress and a Golden Globe Award nomination for Best Supporting Actress ñ Motion Picture as well as many other nominations for the role.
+In 2010, she received an Academy Award nomination for Best Supporting Actress and a Golden Globe Award nomination for Best Supporting Actress in a Motion Picture as well as many other nominations for the role.
 Although Farmiga was considered to be one of the frontrunners by many, the awards themselves ended up going to Mo’Nique for her performance in Precious.
 “The response was amazing,” Vera said.
 “I think women were just so pleased to see the tables turned.
 It’s so common to see a movie with a man exploring his unsettled streak, his sexuality in the way that Alex does.
 Oftentimes, you do see the woman being shafted and it was refreshing to see a woman who was in control and unapologetic about her sensuality, desire and needs.”

-Vera and her husband, Renn Hawkey, a carpenter who was formerly keyboard player for the synth-pop band Deadsy, have a two-year-old son, Fynn Hawkey, and a year old daughter, Gytta Lubov Hawkey.
-What if one of her children wanted to be an actor?
-“I would encourage them, whatever their convictions are,” Vera says.
-“I think it can be a noble profession, I really do.”
+Vera and her husband, Renn Hawkey, a carpenter who was formerly keyboard player for the synth-pop band Deadsy, have an eight-year-old son, Fynn Hawkey, and a seven year old daughter, Gytta Lubov Hawkey.
+When asked if one of her children wanted to be an actor, Vera stated, “I would encourage them, whatever their convictions are.
+I think it can be a noble profession, I really do.”

 “I really don’t feel a need to be famous, but I do feel a need to make a difference, to shed light on human emotion through acting.
 It sounds strange, but I don’t recognize myself in the women in most films.
 And I should be up there somewhere.
 We all should”, Farmiga says.
 With several powerful performances on her belt, a magnetic screen presence and an eye for great roles, one may expect many great things from the talented and extraordinary actress and director Vera Farmiga.

-Last updated on November 13, 2011
+Last updated on August 7, 2018

 © VeraFarmiga.net Do not re-post without our expressed permission.